 Cons of Long Beds (8 feet)

-Trucks with less than 8 feet bed length are easier to maneuver when they are not towing.
+Trucks with less than 8 feet of bed length are easier to maneuver when they are not towing.
 They make for a good driving experience and they also have a larger cab.
-The problem is that they have reduced turning clearance, less traction and setting up the hitch is expensive.
+The problem is that they have reduced turning clearance, less traction, and setting up the hitch is expensive.

 Gas vs Diesel – Which is the Better Fuel for a 5th Wheel Truck Rental?

 Anyone who has driven any vehicle will know the simple fact of the matter – gas costs less than diesel.
 There is no denying the fact that gasoline has been the most economical fuel to consider because of a number of reasons.
-The upfront cost of gasoline is lower than diesel.
-The gasoline powered engines are much cheaper to come by and the maintenance costs for those engines are also low.
+The upfront cost of gasoline is lower than diesel, gasoline-powered engines are much cheaper to come by and the maintenance costs for those engines are also low.

-The situation where you are getting a 5th wheel truck rental is quite different from day to day use.
-Over long distances, the fuel economy for diesel engines actually happens to be far superior in comparison to the gasoline engines.
-This means that diesel engines will save you plenty of money more over the long haul.
-It also goes to say that they are more expensive because they are more powerful.
-That means a diesel engine will definitely increase the capacity to tow heavier equipment – something that construction companies need efficiency in.
+The situation where you are getting a 5th wheel truck rental is quite different from day-to-day use.
+Over long distances, the fuel economy for diesel engines actually happens to be far superior when compared to gasoline engines.
+This means that diesel engines will save you plenty of money over the long haul.
+Diesel engines are also more expensive because they are more powerful.
+That means a diesel engine will increase the capacity to tow heavier equipment—something that construction companies need consistency in their work.

-The fact that diesel engines last much longer before they need maintenance work or replacement is another added bonus.
-So we would recommend getting the diesel engine trucks for your 5th wheel towing needs.
-You will need to worry only about the upfront fuel costs.
-The maintenance and purchasing costs are not your problem to deal with.
-You will be renting the vehicle, not buying it unnecessarily.
+An added bonus is the fact that diesel engines last much longer before they need maintenance work or replacement.
+We would recommend getting diesel engine trucks for your fifth-wheel towing needs.
+When you rent a vehicle you only need to worry about the upfront fuel costs.
+Maintenance and purchasing costs are not your problems to deal with, which is a great benefit of renting.

 What is the Payload Capacity?

-While researching on the 5th wheel truck rentals, you might have come across categories about the weights.
+While researching fifth-wheel truck rentals, you might have come across categories about the weights.
 Unfortunately, the sources you use may not explain the weight categories and what type of hauling is most suitable for each.
-In several cases, we would recommend going for the 3/4 ton or the full 1 ton trucks.
-This is because in the field of construction where you need to move a fair amount of equipment, these are the most reliable trucks for the job.
-Heavy duty trucks like the Ford F250 or the Chevrolet Silverado 2500 are excellent options when it comes to the 3/4 ton trucks.
+In several cases, we would recommend going for ¾-ton or full 1-ton trucks.
+In construction, you need to move a fair amount of equipment, so these are the most reliable for the job.
+Heavy duty trucks like the Chevrolet Silverado 2500 or the Ford F-250 which you can rent from us are excellent options when it comes to the 3/4 ton trucks.

-The larger vehicles have less strain on the suspension, and the drive train components are also able to bear more weight.
-You can tow heavy payload with a lighter truck like the Chevrolet Silverado 1500 but you cannot get the most efficient service from a small 5th wheel truck rental.
+The larger vehicles put less strain on the suspension, and the drive train components are also able to bear more weight.
+You can tow heavy payloads with a lighter truck like the Chevrolet Silverado 1500 but you cannot get the most efficient service from a small 5th-wheel truck rental.

-Flex Fleet Rental can provide you a varying range of the latest trucks from a majority of the weight categories.
-No need to worry about the acquisition of the trucks.
-We have top of the line trucks to assure a job well done.
-You simply need to decide which truck will be best-suited for your needs.
-Feel free to contact us at any time if you feel like you need more specific information to make a better decision.
+Flex Fleet Rental can provide you with a varying range of the latest trucks from a majority of the weight categories.
+We have top-of-the-line trucks to assure a job well done.
+You simply need to decide which truck will be best suited for your needs.
+Contact us to learn more about truck rentals and get your rate today.
 We’d be more than happy to help you out!